medhatelmasry/Project-Maestro/Readme.md

 # Project Maestro

-The purose of this project to to have a platform that instructors and students can use to track assignments & projects
+The purpose of this project is to have a platform that instructors and students can use to track assignments & projects

 - All student facing pages will be developed using React.
 - All instructor facing pages will be developed using PHP.
 - The front-end React team will need the back-end team to develop all the necessary REST APIs.

 ### GitHub Flow
-Everytime that a developer makes changes, he/she needs to follow the following process:
+Every time that a developer makes changes, he/she needs to follow the following process:
 - create a branch be the issue#
+- create a sub-branch if there is more than one person working on the same issue
-- make changes and push to branch
+- make changes and push to issue branch
+- before issuing a pull request, make sure you are up-to-date with the main branch by merging the main branch into your own so that all merge conflicts are already resolved, and the changes can be easily tested and approved
-- issue a pull requext and Jakob or Medhat will approve or reject
+- issue a pull request to main and Jakob or Medhat will approve or reject

-Remember to make frequest pushes & pulls if you happen to be in a team
+Remember to make frequent pushes & pulls if you happen to be in a team